Duncanma/Blog/content/Blog/xml-can-so-easily-be-abused.md

 ---
 date: 2003-10-22T11:32:00+00:00
-title: XML can so easily be abused&#8230;
+title: XML can so easily be abused...
 type: posts
 ---
 I am getting really tired of seeing web services (or RSS feeds, or .NET methods, or anything else) with large blocks of complex, structured data that is exposed as **"String".**